hesamzia/Mobile_App_With_Python/README.md

 # Mobile_App_With_Python
 Implement a small smart home control program using Python and the help of Java and artificial intelligence collaboration.
-An experience in how to control and behave with artificial intelligence as a programming assistant.<br/>
+An experience in how to control and behave with artificial intelligence as a programming assistant.

+### Requirements

 ### Feasibility Analysis
 | Requirement | Feasibility	|  Notes |